French Motorcycle Brands

 Voxan Logo

-A young French brand, Voxan, announced itself in 1995.
-Its founder, Jacques Gardette of Issoire, wanted to bring his idea of an original motorcycle to life, a unique design with a V-engine with two cylinders, in this way.
-Sodemo Moteurs was in charge of the engine, and Alain Chevalier was in charge of the chassis.
-The main focus of the company was the transition to electric motors.
+The young French brand Voxan made its name in 1995.
+Its founder, Jacques Gardette from Issouar, wanted to realize his idea of an original motorcycle, a unique design with a V-shaped engine with two cylinders.
+Sodemo Moteurs was responsible for the engine, and Alain Chevalier for the chassis.
+The company’s main focus was the transition to electric motors.
 In 2009, the brand was sold to Venturi of Monaco, owned by Gildo Pallanca.
-Venturi Automobiles continues to develop Voxan motorcycles in the same direction with the launch of the first Wattman electric motorcycle in 2013.
+Venturi Automobiles continues to develop Voxan motorcycles in the same direction, with the launch of the first Wattman electric motorcycle in 2013.

 The brand stands out not only for its design and engine type.
-Its logo is also original in execution and has a spectacular visual performance.
-It is based on the very name of the brand – Voxan, executed in lowercase letters, in which the accent element is made of beech “X.” This symbol is made connecting the letter “O” and “N,” at the same time forming the crossbar “A,” increasing the impact.
-At the same time, the “iridescent” color in a gradient design from “deathly indigo” through changing shades of blue-gray, periwinkle, lavender, and again blue-gray and indigo provides a strong visual impact.
-As a basis, Agilita Std Heavy was taken as a basis, which underwent design processing.
+Its logo is also original in execution and has a spectacular visual design.
+It is based on the brand name itself – Voxan, made in lowercase letters, in which the accent element is the letter “X.” This symbol is made with the connection of the letters “O” and “N,” at the same time forming a crossbar “A,” reinforcing the impact.
+At the same time, the “rainbow” color in a gradient design from “Death Indigo” through changing shades of blue-gray, periste, lavender, and again blue-gray and indigo provides a strong visual impact.
+Agility Std Heavy was taken as a base and given a design treatment.

 Rene Gillet